RafaelNTeixeira/Trike/README.md

     ___________________________
     SELECT YOUR OPTION!
 ```
-An option is picked by typing a number followed by a `dot` and pressing the `Enter` key.
+An option is picked by typing a number followed by a `` and pressing the `Enter` key.

 The first 4 options correspond to dynamic stages of the program and the last one to a static page.

-By picking the option 0 the following text is displayed:
+By picking the option `0` the following text is displayed:
 ```prolog
             _________  ______ ______
            /_  __/ _ \\/  _/ //_/ __/